jimivdw/grunt-mutation-testing/README.md

 ## Release History

+### v 1.3.1
+- Karma is now a regular dependency again:
+  - Updated to 0.13.x;
+  - Needed to fix \#50.
+- Fixed \#50, Karma server processes not properly killed;
+- Fixed \#52, Relative paths not properly interpreted in Karma coverage files;
+- Fixed \#53, Failure to gracefully shutdown when no code-specs mapping is found at all.

 ### v 1.3.0
 - Karma port is now configurable (fixes \#45);
 - Karma runner now only uses a limited number of ports.